Garoth/godota/README.md

 - Create a system to batch together lots Match Details and make them concurrent rather than doing one at a time
 - Command line arguments for default binary
+- Create common code for loading read url into struct